apache/carbondata/docs/installation-guide.md

 2. Copy the `./conf/carbon.properties.template` file from CarbonData repository to `$SPARK_HOME/conf/` folder and rename the file to `carbon.properties`.

-3. Create `tar,gz` file of carbonlib folder and move it inside the carbonlib folder.
+3. Create `tar.gz` file of carbonlib folder and move it inside the carbonlib folder.

 ```
 cd $SPARK_HOME